 - For those submitting fiction pieces, please use the industry-standard formatting as seen on William Shunn’s Official Website.

 - For those submitting artwork/photography, please ensure your pictures are print-quality.
 That means images/artwork need to be 300 dpi.

 - Make sure you include a readable (and professional) cover letter, introducing yourself, your submission(s), and your experiences.
 The cover letter should include contact information, including a mailing address.
 This information will be used to send your contributor copies if you are accepted for publication.

 Offer a fifty-word biography in third person.
 Keep it short and engaging.

 Free Radicals serves as a creative outlet for speculative fiction authors and artists.
 Consequently, the views expressed in Free Radicals do not necessarily reflect the viewpoints and/or opinions of Free Radicals’ staff as a whole.

 Limitations.
 The Scope of These Submission Terms.
 All rights not expressly granted by the Artist/Author reside exclusively with the Artist/Author.
-Any rights may be developed in the future shall reside with the Author/Artist.
+Any rights that may be developed in the future shall reside with the Author/Artist.
 Further, the Artist/Author does not transfer any rights in the Work(s) (i.e., their submission) to the Publisher (i.e., Free Radicals) except what is specifically set forth in these submission terms.
 These terms do not transfer the copyright of the Submission(s)/Work(s) in question.